Basic Questions and Answers About Syphilis

 The latent stage of syphilis begins when all of the symptoms you had earlier disappear.
 If you do not receive treatment, you can continue to have syphilis in your body for years without any signs or symptoms.
 Most people with untreated syphilis do not develop late stage syphilis.
 However, when it does happen it is very serious and would occur 10-30 years after your infection began.
 Symptoms of the late stage of syphilis include difficulty coordinating your muscle movements, paralysis (not able to move certain parts of your body), numbness, blindness, and dementia (mental disorder).
 In the late stages of syphilis, the disease damages your internal organs and can result in death.

-A syphilis infection is called an early' case if a patient has been infected for a year or less, such as during the primary or secondary stages of syphilis.
-People who have early' syphilis infections can more easily spread the infection to their sex partners.
+Syphilis is called an early' case if a patient has been infected for a year or less, such as during the primary or secondary stages of syphilis.
+People who have early' syphilis can more easily spread the infection to their sex partners.
 The majority of early syphilis cases are currently found among men who have sex with men, but women and unborn children are also at risk of infection.

 How Will My Doctor Know if I Have Syphilis?